-Defensive stocks (as opposed to “cyclical stocks”) are stocks for companies that cover basic needs, such as food, energy and water.
+Defensive stocks (as opposed to cyclical stocks) are stocks for companies that cover basic needs, such as food, energy and water.
 During market fluctuations, people still need these items, which generally keeps the value of these stocks stable.

 Some investors consider trading options in volatile markets.
 Options trading lets you “lock in” a price without the obligation to buy.
 You pay a premium for it, which means (like any investing) that it’s not risk-free.
 There are some options strategies that you can consider based on the ways you believe the stock prices will move.
-There’s more on this in our guide about options trading.

 - Can be exciting, despite the uncertainty